DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 Your branch is up to date with 'origin/my-first-feature'.
 ```

+---

-## Make commits from the other machine
+## Making commits from the other machine

 Now that we're working on the "laptop" let's go ahead and make some changes: